 If your dogs get bored, teach them life-saving!

 So if your dog dreams of becoming a lifeguard, and if you dream of finding one of the best Italian beaches to share with him, this could be the place for you.
-If you want to be on the safe side and make sure there is definitely an umbrella and a couple of sun-loungers with your pooch's name on it on this most dog friendly of beaches, whether for one day or for a whole week, you can even fill in and send this booking form before you go.
+If you want to be on the safe side and make sure there is definitely an umbrella and a couple of sun-loungers with your pooch's name on it on this most dog friendly of beaches, whether for one day or for a whole week, ask your hotel or B&B owner to book you a place before the season begins.

 Pluto Beach opened for the first time in 2008 so it's still very much in its infancy and has a long way to go to develop as much as some of the other best Italian beaches for animals.

 But the Veneto region itself is lovely, Bibione is a very family friendly resort where a lot of Italian people choose to spend their summer, and it's very close to Venice - one of our favourite Italian cities - so it's certainly well worth including here.

 This final of our best Italian beaches for pets is situated at section 1 on the eastern side of Bibione - click on this map for a more detailed plan of how to get there - and is open every day between May 1st and September 30th from 8am to 7pm.

 Bibione beach is lovely - deep and sandy - and Pluto Beach's hundred and fifty places have been organised so that each dog and his family have about ten square metres of space.

 To have access to this beach your dog must be micro-chipped, have evidence of his anti-rabies jab and must be wearing an anti-flea collar - ticks and mosquitoes in this part of Italy can be particularly nasty.
 You must try to control any incessant barking by your dog but apart from those things, you and your dog are free to enjoy this last of our best Italian beaches for dogs.